-For more than twenty years, spectral methods, [20], as well as the p-version and the hp-version of the finite element method, see e.g. [15], [13], [29], [32], and the references therein, have become more and more popular.
+For more than twenty years, spectral methods, [21], as well as the p-version and the hp-version of the finite element method, see e.g. [16, 14, 30, 33], and the references therein, have become more and more popular.
 In the classical (h-version) finite element method, convergence of a piecewise polynomial discrete solution (typically of fixed low degree) to the exact solution is achieved by decreasing the mesh size h.
 In the p-version of the finite element method the mesh is fixed and convergence is obtained by increasing the polynomial degree p.
-Combing both ideas, i.e. allowing simultaneously for a mesh refinement in h as well as increasing the polynomial degree p, yields the hp-version of the FEM [6].
-By the proper combination of local h-refinement and local p-enrichment the hp-version achieves tremendously faster convergence rates with respect to the
+Combing both ideas, i.e., allowing simultaneously for a mesh refinement in h as well as increasing the polynomial degree p, yields the hp-version of the FEM [6].
+By the proper combination of local h-refinement and local p-enrichment the hp-version achieves tremendously faster convergence rates with respect to the number of unknowns in case of piecewise analytic solutions even in the presence of singularities, see e.g. [30, 34].

-\Johann Radon Institute for Computational and Applied Mathematics, Austrian Academy of Sciences, Altenberger Straße 69, A-4040 Linz, Austria, sven.beuchler@ricam.oeaw.ac.at number of unknowns in case of piecewise analytic solutions even in the presence of singularities, see e.g. [29], [33].
+\Johann Radon Institute for Computational and Applied Mathematics, Austrian Academy of Sciences, Altenberger Straße 69, A-4040 Linz, Austria, sven.beuchler@ricam.oeaw.ac.at

-$^{\dagger}Research$ Institute for Symbolic Computation, Altenberger Straße 69, A-4040 Linz, Austria, veronika.pillwein@risc.jku.at
+&lt;sup>†Research Institute for Symbolic Computation, Altenberger Straße 69, A-4040 Linz, Austria, veronika.pillwein@risc.jku.at

-&lt;sup>†Institute for Computational Mathematics, TU Graz, A-8010 Graz, Austria sabine.zaglmayr@tugraz.at
+&lt;sup>‡Institute for Computational Mathematics, TU Graz, A-8010 Graz, Austria sabine.zaglmayr@tugraz.at

 But, a naive approach to high-order finite element methods in general suffers from dense element matrices with up to $\mathcal{O}(p^{2d})$ nonzero entries.
-Moreover, when using standard numerical quadrature, the calculation of each entry of the element matrix requires $\mathcal{O}(p^d)$ operations; resulting in the total cost of $\mathcal{O}(p^{3d})$ for assembling one element matrix.
-Hence, additionally to the question of fast and efficient solvers, also fast assembling techniques, condition numbers (with respect to p) and sparsity of the element matrices become an issue in spectral and high-order finite element methods.

-The high-quadrature costs per matrix entry can be reduced by sum-factorization: using basis functions which are constructed as (warped) tensor-products the costs for assembling the element stiffness matrix can be reduced from $\mathcal{O}(p^{3d})$ to $\mathcal{O}(p^{d+1})$ in case of piecewise constant coefficients; see [25], [20] for $H^1$ - and $L_2$ -conforming discretizations.
-In view of fast assembling and fast matrix-vector multiplications one additionally heads for sparse element matrices with $\mathcal{O}(p^d)$ nonzero entries.
+Moreover, when using standard numerical quadrature, the calculation of each entry of the element matrix requires $\mathcal{O}(p^d)$ operations.
+This results in the total cost of $\mathcal{O}(p^{3d})$ for assembling one element matrix.
+In addition to the question of fast and efficient solvers, also fast assembling techniques, stable condition numbers (with respect to p) and sparsity of the element matrices become an issue in spectral and high-order finite element methods.
+The high-quadrature costs per matrix entry can be reduced by sum-factorization: using basis functions which are constructed as (warped) tensor-products the costs for assembling the element stiffness matrix can be reduced from $\mathcal{O}(p^{3d})$ to $\mathcal{O}(p^{d+1})$ in case of piecewise constant coefficients; see [26, 21] for $H^1$ - and $L_2$ -conforming discretizations.
+In view of fast assembling and fast matrixvector multiplications one additionally heads for sparse element matrices with $\mathcal{O}(p^d)$ non-zero entries.
 The construction of basis functions which implies sparse element matrices for p- and hp-FEM on simplicial meshes is by no means trivial and depends on the smoothness properties of the underlying finite element space.
-The Dubiner basis, as initially proposed in [21, 17] for triangles and generalized by [31] to tetrahedra, is a hierarchical set of $L_2$ -orthogonal polynomials on simplices.
-The basis can be used for discontinuous ( $L_2$ -conforming) FE discretizations and implies diagonal mass matrices for piecewise constant coefficients and affine triangulations.
+The Dubiner basis, as initially proposed in [22, 18] for triangles and generalized by [32] to tetrahedra, is a hierarchical set of $L_2$ -orthogonal polynomials on simplices.
+The basis can be used for discontinuous $(L_2$ -conforming) FE discretizations and implies diagonal mass matrices for piecewise constant coefficients and affine triangulations.